Karyoplasma/LoD-Desecrator/README.md

 Bosses and uniques do not get the (Desecrated) suffix behind their name.
 That is a limitation by how they are spawned and to change their name would require a fair amount of hardcoding.

+Just extract the zip file to any folder (I recommend not using your Diablo II install folder) and double-click the jar to run it.
+Make sure the OriginalFiles folder is in the same directory as the jar.

+The TOTAL CHAOS button simply terrorizes every TZ area at the same time, if you are too lazy to switch all the time.

+Reset removes all active TZs.

+The (initially) grey dot is a status indicator.
+If you select a zone to be terrorized or press the TOTAL CHAOS button, it will turn red if something went wrong and turn green when everything is ok.
+Double-clicking the area around the status indicator will open up the [TZ calendar.](https://www.d2emu.com/tz-sp)

+Known wont-fix:
+TZs only work in Nightmare and Hell.
+The reason for this is that changing mlvls for monsters in Normal mode breaks preset monsters on all difficulties, so I had to make amends.

 ## Many D2R changes ported to LoD

 I ported most of the balance changes from D2R in the mod.
 Pretty much all I could do without hardcoding.